Mafiree logo

 MariaDB also delivers full support for Transparent Data Encryption (TDE), providing at-rest encryption for InnoDB tables.
 This powerful security feature leverages a file-based key management plugin to protect sensitive data on the disk from unauthorized access.

 The encryption and decryption processes are handled automatically by the database engine itself, ensuring the security is transparent to the application and end-users.
+For setup and configuration details, refer to the MariaDB InnoDB Encryption documentation .

 MariaDB [test]> CREATE TABLE enc_test1 (